Top 10 Successful Women Entrepreneurs in the IT Industry

 Al-Karooni heads UK’s largest reuse marketplace which she set up in 2013.
-Globechain offers an online platform for corporates to responsibly dispose e-waste and furniture.
-In alignment with its ‘commercial with a conscience’ strategy, it connects corporates with charities to ensure that resources are utilized to their fullest capacities and recovered at the end of the cycle.
+Globechain offers an online platform for corporate to responsibly dispose e-waste and furniture.
+In alignment with its ‘commercial with a conscience’ strategy, it connects corporate with charities to ensure that resources are utilized to their fullest capacities and recovered at the end of the cycle.

 The idea was born after she witnessed the massive waste her office generated while shifting to a location on the other side of the street.
 Al-Karooni’s problem solving has helped to divert more than 5.1 kilograms of waste from landfills in UK till date.